VoiceAgentGroup/AudioCompass/README.md

 To add a new benchmark to AudioCompass, follow these steps:

-1. Create a new directory in `src/benchmarks` for your benchmark, e.g., `src/benchmarks/newbenchmark/`
+1. Create a new Python file in the `src/benchmarks` directory, e.g., `src/benchmarks/newbenchmark.py`
 2. Implement a benchmark class that inherits from the `BaseBenchmark` class:

 ```python